0n0w1c/electric-grid/readme.md

 See license.txt for credits to the developers and their work that came before.
 A special thanks to Stringweasel for his work on Fluidic Power, the inspiration.

 *Important notes:*
-This is a work in progress, in the proof of concept stage, but believed to be reasonably playable.
 This mod should only be added to a new or early game, it significantly modifies the electric poles.
+Version 0.3.0 has been refactored with performance as the priority.
+If quick on/off via the circuit
+or logistic networks is not a priority, set "On tick interval" setting to 0 for near zero UPS impact.
 Comments and suggestions are welcome.

 May not be useful or functional on Fulgora (to be determined, possible future development).